Updating Apache Kafka® cluster settings

 -

-Changing the KRaft host class
+Changing a KRaft host class

 Note

-The KRaft host class is used only in clusters with Apache Kafka® 3.6 or higher.
+The KRaft host class is only used in clusters with Apache Kafka® 3.6 or higher.

-and select Managed Service for Kafka. - In the cluster row, click
+- In the cluster row, click

-, then select Edit. - Select a new KRaft host class.
+and select Edit. - Select a new KRaft host class.

 - Click Save.